-What Happens When Boards Ask About Mental Health?
+What Happens When Regulators Ask About Mental Health?

 All but four state medical boards ask license applicants about their mental health and use of controlled substances.
 It’s not surprising.
 Practitioners were already suffering alarming rates of burnout before the pandemic hit and the psychological stress load they are now trying to cope with can be overwhelming.
 Meanwhile, the nation’s other health crisis, opioid abuse, is still raging out of control.
 Under such conditions, it would be a dereliction of duty for boards not to probe areas that might impair a practitioner’s ability to provide competent and professional care.